PostgreSQL Backups and Recovery

-When you trigger PITR, Render spins up a new database instance that reflects your original instance’s past state at a specified time.
+When you trigger PITR, Render spins up a new database instance that reflects your original instance’s state at a specified time in the past.
 This enables you to validate the new instance in isolation before updating your services to use it.

 - If your recovery instance reflects the state you expect, you can then configure your other services to use it instead of the original instance.